Adverb lesson plans can move beyond adverb worksheets with a few simple activities.

 Apply to writing

 I know when I write, my editor tells me that I use too many adverbs, and she takes them out.
 You might have students who use too many adverbs like I do.
+Whatever adverb lesson plan you create, tie the concept to writing.

 So using student writing, providing that background, and using the words, and showing students the way the words work.
 At that point, I sometimes have students misusing adjectives and adverbs.
 I maybe have noticed a few extra ly’s, students not using their commas properly, or even misplaced and dangling modifiers.I hone in on that, and that’s normally day three or day four of adverbs.